FilCrate/Backend/README.md

 Note: Make sure postgresql is running

+### Method 1:

 1. Clone this repository.
 2. Run the migrations `node_modules/.bin/sequelize db:migrate`.
 This will create the tables in our database.
 3. Run the seeders `node_modules/.bin/sequelize db:seed:all`.
 This will create a mock data in our tables.
 4. Run the scraping tool.
+Navigate to scraper directory and run `node scrape.js`
 5. `cd backend`
 6. `npm start`

+### Method 2:

+1. Clone this repository.
+2. `cd backend`
+3. `npm start`
+4. Run the scraping tool.
+Navigate to scraper directory and run `node scrape.js`

 ## Dependencies